RabiaGondur/MM-GPVAE/README.md

 - **data_generator.py**: This will apply the modifications to the MNIST digit to be used in the MMGPVAE.ipynb and GPVAE.ipynb.
 To get the data for MM-GPVAE, run it as usual, if you would like to turn off the 'zoom', comment out the specified line ```img = clipped_zoom(img, abs(np.squeeze(GP_zooms[n, angle_img_idx])))```
 - **GP_fourier**: You don't need to run anything in this folder, it is just a dependency for the MMGPVAE and GPVAE notebook.
 - **train.py, misc.py, hyperparams.py, neural_nets.py**: All of these contain the dependencies to run MMGPVAE.ipynb and GPVAE.ipynb.
-- **mmgpvae_without_flags**: This is similar to MMGPVAE.ipynb but in a single python script and without any flags (e.g. no GPFA or GPVAE training options)
+- **mmgpvae_main**: This is similar to MMGPVAE.ipynb but in a single python script and without any flags (e.g. no GPFA or GPVAE training options).
+- **mmgpvae_alternative**: This is similar to mmgpvae_main but the behavior modality separated into encoder and decoder and in a single python script.
+---
+## Below are the previous versions that you can run that allow for GPFA, GPVAE and time domain training:

+### To run MM-GPVAE and its varients with MNIST dataset:

+1) Generate the modified MNIST data using data_generator.py, make sure to set ```NO_ZOOM``` to False.
+(The data_generator.py creates a file with a default name that already matches with the file path in the dataloder of the MMGPVAE notebook.
+You can change the file name in the data_generator.py, if you do, you will have to change the path to the data (```DATA_PATH```) in the MMGPVAE notebook.)
+2) Run MMGPVAE.ipynb

+### To run Fourier GPVAE with MNIST dataset:

+1) Generate the modified MNIST data using data_generator.py, make sure to set ```NO_ZOOM``` to True.
+(The data_generator.py creates a file with a default name that already matches with the file path in the dataloder of the GPVAE notebook.
+You can change the file name in the data_generator.py, if you do, you will have to change the path to the data (```DATA_PATH```) in the GPVAE notebook.)
+2) Run GPVAE.ipynb

 ## Citation